 Student Institutional Review Board

 If you are working with human subjects in any way, exemption by the Student Institutional Review Board or Protection of Human Subjects Committee is required at the time of application UNLESS your research falls under your faculty advisor's exemption.
 Ask your project advisor for clarification before you begin the IRB process.
 Note that the IRB process takes a significant amount of time and requires an online training module that must be completed by both you and your research advisor.
-Your protocol must be submitted by the application deadline of February 15,
+Your IRB protocol must be exempted before you can recieve funding from the Charles Center.

 Travel Insurance and Travel Warning Policy